- This policy was last updated on 31st March 2022.

-We have updated this policy to recognise the responsibilities we will have under the European Union General Data Protection Regulation and related UK data protection laws.
+- We have updated this policy to recognise the responsibilities we will have under the United Kingdom General Data Protection Regulation and related United Kingsom data protection laws.

 Where you have consented to contact being made by us with you for any of the purposes mentioned above but you no longer wish to receive emails from us or wish to change your selections as to how or what our contact with you should be please email us at the address given in section 1 with “Email Unsubscribe” in the subject heading.

-You may also wish to write to us at the address given in section 1 above.
+You may also wish to write to us at the address given above.